 After that, launch the test as you normally would.

 You will see the IP addresses of all the load generating instances before the test run starts.
-Modify your firewall rules and supply the tested service with an external IP address to allow virtual users to interact with your service, or contact your network administrator for assistance.
+Modify your firewall rules and supply the tested web application with an external IP address to allow virtual users to interact with your app, or contact your network administrator for assistance.

 To make testing of your local applications even more convenient, consider purchasing a dedicated IP for the load generator.
 This will allow you to to whitelist dedicated IPs without having to check the load generator IPs every time you launch a load test.